 Beyond the Lakehead, there is a more broad-based regional Youth Advisory Committee, featuring nine young curlers between the ages of 15 and 24.
-Formed in the spring of 2021 at the urging of Bobby Ray, the executive director of NOCA, the committee takes in Thunder Bay and Kakabeka Falls, but also Sault Ste.
-Marie, Sudbury and Hearst.
+Formed

 "They're hoping to bolster the number of young curlers in Northwestern Ontario," says Ronnebeck, adding that one of the aims is to build on the successes of entry-level initiatives such as Little Rocks and Rocks & Rings, the travelling program that visits schools and introduces children to the sport through floor curling.